GIS4DEV/GIS4DEV.github.io/_lessons/04c_rosgen_conclusion.md

 - [The Bare Earth](https://wadnr.maps.arcgis.com/apps/Cascade/index.html?appid=36b4887370d141fcbb35392f996c82d9)
 - [River Bathymetry Toolkit](https://essa.com/explore-essa/tools/river-bathymetry-toolkit-rbt/)

+I have added the [relative elevation model](https://github.com/GIS4DEV/RE-rosgen/raw/main/procedure/code/relative_elevation.gxm) to the GitHub repository if you'd like to use it.
+One input parameter is the start point for the drain.
+You can get this by right-clicking at the beginning of your stream section and copying the coordinates.
+Then just paste the coordinates into the model as you run it.
+The model assumes that you have already created the relief map (in the first model).

 ## Monday March 22 Agenda

 - Convene in the Orchard for lab/office hours time devoted to resolving any outstanding questions/problems with the Rosgen Reproduction.
 - As you wrap up the GIS Analysis report, the only new instruction from me will be: